Wb-az/Reinforcement-Learning/README.md

 - left
 - right
 - grab

-After undertaking an action, the agent  gets a reward and transitions to a new state.
+After taking an action, the agent gets a reward and transitions to a new state.
 Then the environment sends a signal indicating whether the game is over or not.

 **<h4><div> 2.3 Observations</div></h4>**